The Importance of Risk Registers to Businesses

 A risk register has many benefits, but what is a risk register, and why should organisations have one?
+What is the importance of risk registers to businesses?

 What is a Risk Register?